 - Pants may be khaki, chino, or corduroy (any color) with a leather belt or Hill School belt.

-- Skirt length must be at least to midpoint between hip and knee.
+- Skirt length must be at least to midthigh.

-- Students who identify as male must wear a necktie properly tightened; students may not wear the official striped Hill School Tie until awarded at the Alumni Induction Ceremony.
+- Button-down Oxford shirt with a tie for students who identify as male.
+All students may wear a tie if they choose.
+(Students may not wear the official striped Hill School Tie until awarded at the Alumni Induction Ceremony).

 - Leather dress shoes with a back.